 With fresh 45 tubes in hand, I could check out

 the set.
-After cleaning all the tube sockets and pins,
+After cleaning all the tube sockets and pins

-I installed the 45s and began
+I installed the 45s and powered up the radio

 watch for problems such as short circuits.